 Spain’s long work day goes against current theories about worker productivity.
 For example, researchers in Sweden have recently argued that a shorter, 6 hour day offers a big boost to workers’ output.

 Not sleeping enough at night

-These late meals push back bed times; this, coupled with a lack of sleep during the siesta break, means that workers are often really tired.
+These late meals push back bedtimes.
+So along with a lack of sleep during the siesta break, that means that workers are often sleep deprived.
 This has led Spain to be described as ‘a nation of under-sleepers.’

 Reinventing the daytime nap

-The siesta may become a thing of the past in Spain; however, companies in North America and northern Europe are starting to explore the benefits of workday napping.
+The siesta may be under threat in Spain.
+However, companies in North America and northern Europe are starting to explore the benefits of workday napping.

-The recliners play relaxing music and gently wake workers up when it’s time for them to return to their desks.
-They’re not likely to find their way into many workplaces, though; each pod reportedly costs over $10,000.
+The relaxing recliner pods play calming music and gently wake workers up when it’s time for them to return to their desks.

-So, companies are starting to recognise that sleeping on the job can be a good thing.
+So, companies are starting to recognize that sleeping on the job can be a good thing.
 Employees feel less tired during the day and they’re more productive, which helps a company’s bottom line.